-M. Service and Assistance Animals
+M. Assistance and Companion Animals

-Service animals, which are animals trained to perform a task, and assistance animals, which include emotional support animals, are allowed with approval of a reasonable accommodation.
+Assistance and companion/emotional support animals are allowed with approval of a reasonable accommodation.
 No fees are charged for these animals.
 The tenant must provide to the landlord proof of the animal's good health and suitability under the standards set forth under the guidelines defined below.
 In addition, proof must be given, and renewed annually, of the animal's licensing and vaccination record, together with proof of spaying or neutering.